 Public HousingWWEC's focus is to assist low income multifamily property owners in reducing greenhouse gases and find funding for capital improvements during this COVID pandemic.

-Erie Metropolitan Housing Authority in Sandusky, OH, finally received HUD Approval and we can now move into the construction stage of the Phase II project on January 26, 2021.
+Erie Metropolitan Housing Authority in Sandusky, OH, is near completion of its Phase II project.
+We received HUD approval and began the construction stage of the Phase II project on January 26, 2021.
 WWEC and EMHA followed strict COVID protocol during this $1.3 million energy efficiency project.
 WWEC contractors utilized Reme Halo technologies to kill airborne viruses and bacteria while performing duties inside resident apartments.
 All project workers were required to wear masks, use hand sanitizer, and wear gloves.
 This reduced the potential for the COVID virus to spread.
 WWEC will be replacing EMHA’s inefficient equipment with new furnaces; tankless hot water heaters; LED lighting; windows; rooftop HVAC systems; dishwashers; washing machines / dryers; water improvements; and boilers.
 The initial project has almost doubled the savings estimates by 80%.
 The savings from the combined phases are estimated at over $223,000 per year.